Mild

 Pollen levels in Atlanta are currently low.
 Most people should not experience allergy symptoms from pollen.

-Tomorrow's pollen forecast for Atlanta is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Atlanta is expected to be about the same, with mild pollen conditions.

-Grass pollen is the highest supported pollen type in Atlanta today.
-Grass pollen is very low.
+Weed pollen is the highest supported pollen type in Atlanta today.
+Weed pollen is low.

 Grass pollen in Atlanta is very low today.

-Tomorrow's pollen forecast for Atlanta is expected to be about the same, with low pollen conditions.
+Tomorrow's pollen forecast for Atlanta is expected to be about the same, with mild pollen conditions.

-The allergy forecast in Atlanta is low today based on the supported tree, grass, and weed pollen data shown on this page.
+The allergy forecast in Atlanta is mild today based on the supported tree, grass, and weed pollen data shown on this page.

 Atlanta consistently ranks among the most challenging U.S. cities for seasonal allergies, a reputation driven by its humid subtropical climate, dense tree canopy, and long growing season that stretches allergen exposure across much of the year.